dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 When applying, (aside from the information requested by Google) please provide the following in your application material.

+1.  **Your complete contact information, including full name, physical address, preferred email address, and telephone number**, plus other pertinent contact information such as IRC handles, etc.
-1. Why you are interested in the project you are proposing and are well-suited to undertake it.
+2. Why you are interested in the project you are proposing and are well-suited to undertake it.
-2. A summary of your programming experience and skills.
+3. A summary of your programming experience and skills.
-3. Programs or projects you have previously authored or contributed to, in particular those available as open-source, including, if applicable, any past Summer of Code involvement.
+4. Programs or projects you have previously authored or contributed to, in particular those available as open-source, including, if applicable, any past Summer of Code involvement.
-4. A project plan for the project you are proposing, even if your proposed project is directly based on one of the proposed project ideas for member projects.
+5. A project plan for the project you are proposing, even if your proposed project is directly based on one of the proposed project ideas for member projects.
     -   A project plan in principle divides up the whole project into a